 Refugee Empowerment Program is located in the heart of Binghampton, serving families in this community each day.
 Aside from her extensive experience, Cam has undergone considerable professional development and training through the three-year Urban Youth Initiative course, the 21st Century Community Learning Centers conferences, and the DeVos Urban Leadership Initiative.
 A strategic, compassionate leader with proven ability to create new organizations, spearhead change, and conceptualize and execute innovative, sustainable initiatives, Cam is focused on community development and empowerment.

-All meetings will be held at Cornerstone Prep office, located at 320 Carpenter.
-Unless there is a holiday, all meetings are held the first Tuesday of every other month, rotating between 12:00 and 5:30 start time.
+All meetings will be held at the Capstone Education Group office, located at 320 Carpenter, unless otherwise noted.
 Find Meeting Minutes and Board Updates below.
 You can also read our By Laws, Audit, and Conflict of Interest Policy.